 By way of light relief and since the sales are on, here are my style tips for the stylish woman or man who should find themselves needing extra care support.
 In other words, style that work for the elder and carer.

 Sorry, slippers are out

-Most important of all is what you wear on your feet.
+Most important of all the style tips, is what you wear on your feet.
 However gorgeous, slippers are not a good idea for anyone vulnerable to falls, whether standing (aka weight bearing) or walking.
 Instead you need ‘slippers’ that are like shoes, that fit well, have good heel support and rigid non slip soles.
 In fact your ‘slippers’ have to be so shoe-like, you may as well do as Marj does and wear actual shoes inside.
 Shoes help Marj stand up far more confidently and securely than any kind of slipper.

 Tip from Peter, a reader – ‘We also have used Clark’s Hotter and Cosyfeet for shoes.
 As J wears an orthotic brace to support her weak leg she requires a different shoe size on each foot.
 Only available at their outlet in Street (not mail order) but Cosyfeet do odd sizes for a supplement of £10.
 I think Clarks’ will do that but much more expensive.’

 Comfy knickers are important, but you may start to find that continence pants are more convenient (I cover these here).
 As for bra’s (if you choose to wear one, no pressure), we found it essential to get re-measured.
 Much as we may deny it, our size changes over time and bras start digging in.
 M&S has a very good bra fitting service and produced some non underwired bras that were pretty and comfortable.